 I’ve tried setting up pulseaudio before to stream music from my laptop to my desktop without much success.
 I attribute my past failures to my lack of understanding of the client/server model that pulseaudio follows.
 Trust me when I say it’s important to learn the necessery terminology to setup pulseaudio, you’ll end up quite confused otherwise!

-- A pulseaudio server or daemon accepts sources
+server - A pulseaudio server or daemon accepts sources and outputs audio

 other niche things (think /dev/null, visualisers).This diagram represents the setup we’re creating: